IBM/aspera-cli/docs/README.erb.md

 An access key shall be created to grant access for transfers to its storage.
 The access key and its secret represent administrative access to the storage as it has access rights to the whole storage of the access key.

-They way to create access keys depend slightly on the type of HSTS:
+The way to create access keys depends slightly on the type of HSTS:

 - If a self-managed Aspera node is used, then a **node user admin** must be created:
   It has no `docroot` but has at least one file restriction (for testing, one can use `*` to accept creation of an access key with any storage root path).